femolacaster/wallet-engine/README.md

 This is a generic wallet engine where you can generate a new wallet, add a debit/credit card, activate or deactivate a wallet via the RESTAPI.
 The endpoints are:
-POST /wallet - use this to generate a new wallet /wallets/{id:%s} - use this to update a new wallet.
-Change the is_active JSON input parameter to 0 or 1 to either activate or deactivate wallet.
+** POST /wallet - use this to generate a new wallet ** curl -X POST -d '{"first_name":"Olufemi", "last_name":"Alabi", "email":"olufemi@example.com", "secretkey":"xxxxxxx", "bvn":"12678905", "dob":"2011-09-01", "currency":"naira"}' http://0.0.0.0:9967/wallet

+** /wallets/{id:%s} - use this to update a new wallet.
+Change the is_active JSON input parameter to 0 or 1 to either activate or deactivate wallet. ** curl -X PUT -d '{"is_active":"0"}' http://0.0.0.0:9967/wallets/3

-/transactions- add a new debit or credit transaction on a wallet.
-The transaction_type JSON input parameter specifies whether it is debit or credit
+** /transactions- add a new debit or credit transaction on a wallet.
+The transaction_type JSON input parameter specifies whether it is debit or credit ** curl -X POST -d '{"transaction_type":"credit", "amount":"500.02",  "secretkey":"xxxxxxx", "transaction_description":"Credit to wallet", "wallet_id":3}' http://0.0.0.0:9967/transaction

 <!-- Roadmap -->
 ## :compass: Roadmap